cloudfoundry/ibm-websphere-liberty-buildpack/docs/service-plugins.md

 Opt_out_string :: <service_type_specification[<delimiter>service_type_specification]*
 <service_type_specification> :: <service_type>=<option>
 <service_type> :: service type (service label as it appears in VCAP_SERVICES)
 <option> :: all | config
 <delimiter> :: one white space character
 ```

-Use the “all” option to opt out of all automatic configuration actions for a service.
-Use the “config” option to only opt out
+Use the ï¿½allï¿½ option to opt out of all automatic configuration actions for a service.
+Use the ï¿½configï¿½ option to only opt out
 of configuration update actions.

 ```